 The University of Manchester Library is one of only five national research libraries.

-With more than four million printed books and manuscripts, over 29,000 unique electronic journals and 414,000 electronic books, as well as several hundred databases, this is one of the best-resourced academic libraries in the country.
+With more than four million printed books and manuscripts, 50,000 unique electronic journals and 800,000 electronic books, as well as several hundred databases, this is one of the best-resourced academic libraries in the country.

-Our new £24 million Alan Gilbert Learning Commons offers students a stimulating 24/7 environment for study, combining inspiring decor with flexible spaces and the latest in learning technology.
+Our Alan Gilbert Learning Commons offers students a stimulating 24/7 environment for study, combining inspiring decor with flexible spaces and the latest in learning technology.

 Across campus several specialist libraries offer subject-specific and tailored services.
-John Rylands Library, a magnificent neo-Gothic building housing some of the world’s finest collections of rare books and manuscripts, offers a vast array of resources that are available for students to use.
+The John Rylands Research Institute and Library, a magnificent neo-Gothic building housing some of the world’s finest collections of rare books and manuscripts, offers a vast array of resources that are available for students to use.
 It is also a thriving visitor attraction, offering a wide range of free exhibitions and events throughout the year.